billyx86/QueryHop/README.md

 1. Install the extension and enable it in Safari's extensions preferences
 2. Click on the extension's icon on the toolbar
-3. You will have to allow the extension to access the website you are viewing (or all websites)*.
+3. You will have to allow the extension to access the website you are viewing and the search engine you'd like to redirect from (or all websites)*.
 5. Either:
    - Select a preset search engine from the dropdown
    - Enter a custom URL with a `%s` placeholder for the search query